Written by Karen Selby, RN | Medically Reviewed By Dr. Jeffrey Velotta | Edited By Walter Pacheco | Last Update: June 27, 2024

 Cytokeratin 5/6 mesothelioma cells under microscope

-Many doctors misdiagnose pleural mesothelioma as lung cancer, mainly if tumors have spread beyond the point of origin to other parts of the body.
+Many doctors misdiagnose pleural mesothelioma as lung cancer.
+This is mainly if the tumors have spread to other parts of the body.

-Pathologists can differentiate tumor cells using immunohistochemical markers such as cytokeratin 5/6.
+Pathologists can use cytokeratin 5/6 to identify tumor cells.
 With rare exceptions, epithelial mesothelioma is the only tumor with glandular morphologic features that shows cytokeratin 5/6.

-Cytokeratin 5/6 immunoreactivity is rare in lung adenocarcinomas.
-If a tumor sample shows strong expression of cytokeratin 5/6, it gives pathologists a hint that the tumor is malignant mesothelioma rather than a metastatic adenocarcinoma.
+Cytokeratin 5/6 is rarely found in lung adenocarcinomas.
+If a tumor sample shows high levels of it, it likely indicates mesothelioma.
+This suggests it is not metastatic adenocarcinoma.

 However, this marker is not practical for all cell types of mesothelioma.
-Cytokeratin 5/6 staining is usually weak or negative for sarcomatoid mesothelioma, the least common and hardest-to-treat cell type of asbestos-related cancer.
+Cytokeratin 5/6 staining is usually weak or negative for sarcomatoid mesothelioma.
+This cell type is the least common and hardest to treat.

 It is also ineffective in distinguishing between pleural mesothelioma and squamous cell carcinomas, which account for about 25% to 30% of all lung cancers.